 Are Copperheads Venomous?

-They will generally bite feet and legs which are in their vicinity, so it is always wise to wear sturdy shoes, boots, and long pants when walking or hiking in areas where copperheads may live.
+Copperheads will generally bite feet and legs because people step on them.
+So, it is always wise to wear sturdy shoes, boots, and long pants when walking or hiking in areas where copperheads may live.
 Also, be sure to watch what you pick up in the woods because there may be a camouflaged snake nearby!

 The venom of a copperhead snake attacks the tissue in the body and causes pain as well as swelling.